Partick Thistle F.C.: Ian McCall return (2019–2023) and club takeover

-Kris Doolan era (2023– )
+Kris Doolan (2023–2025)

 After the departure of McCall it was announced that former player and club hall of famer Kris Doolan would take over as interim manager with Paul MacDonald as his assistant.

 After winning twice away at Ayr United and Dundee and a goalless draw with Arbroath as interim, Doolan was appointed permanent manager of Thistle on 3 March 2023.
 In Doolan's first game as permanent manager, he guided Thistle to a 3–0 home win over Raith Rovers.